republicprotocol/republic-go/docs/docs/orders-and-order-fragments.md

 ## OrderFragments

-### Signature

-The signature is an ECDSA secp256k1 s256 signature of the order fragment ID, stored as bytes.
-The Republic Protocol address of the trader can be recover from this signature.

 ### ID

 The ID is the keccak256 hash of the order fragment, stored as bytes.

-### Order Signature

-The signature of the associated order.
-See definitions in Order.

 ### Order ID